 - 1 tbsp Olio do Panne

 - 4 oz provolone cheese, shredded

 - 1/2 green bell pepper, finely chopped

 - 1 (2 oz) cans anchovy fillets, chopped

-- 1 tbsp olive oil
+- 1 tbsp olive oil, or as needed

 Photo Credit: Julie Cecchini